ctnava/rxtechnotes/5_settings.md

 ##### 📞 Picking up the Phone

+**Retail technicians are the first point of contact for most patients**.
+Professional demeanor, clear communication, and operational efficiency are critical for ensuring medication safety and customer satisfaction.

+- Listen actively and make eye contact
+- Confirm understanding by repeating concerns
+- Use a respectful, positive tone
+- Refer to patients by name when possible
+- Identify the pharmacy when answering the phone
+- Always follow facility policies and procedures
+- Refer all clinical questions to the pharmacist

 > 🧾 Pharmacy Clerks may answer general questions about store hours or services, and direct them to appropriate staff.

 Typically a front-end task, though back-end technicians may also assist.
 On the phone, pharmacy technicians may: